aptos-foundation/AIPs/aips/federated-keyless.md

 The difference is that a malicious federated keyless dapp developer who also acts as the JWK publisher could more easily steal its users credentials or generate new ones, since it can replace the JWKs with malicious ones and does not need any victim user cooperation.

-To mitigate against account theft via such malicious JWK substitution, we propose using the ZK proving service and pepper service as a layer of defense.
-Specifically, these services can easily look up the correct JWKs (via the `config_url`) upon a ZKP or pepper request and not serve it if the JWT is not signed under the correct JWK.
-This will thwart the attack.
+To mitigate against account theft via such malicious JWKs, we propose using the ZK proving service and pepper service as a layer of defense.
+Specifically, these services can easily look up the correct JWKs (via the `config_url`) upon a ZKP or pepper request and not respond if the JWT is not signed under the correct JWK.
+This will thwart the attack since without a ZKP (or without a pepper), the attacker cannot access the account.

 ## Future Potential